bahtiyartan/troia/docs/15Datatypes.rst

 	TABLE
 	VECTOR

-BOOLEAN data type is supported on 5.01 and following releases.
-INTEGER type is used instead of BOOLEAN type as 1 or 0.
+BOOLEAN data type is supported on 5.01 and following releases, so usually INTEGER type is used instead of BOOLEAN type as 1 or 0.

 TROIA does not support low level types like byte, char, short, float etc.